 Both facilities have been released for unrestricted use.

-El Verde, Puerto Rico, Site – In February 1993, the U.S. Nuclear Regulatory Commission (NRC) renewed License 52 19434-02 and amended it to allow for “storage” of cesium-137 in an injected tree in Study Area 4 of the El Verde Field Station.
+El Verde, Puerto Rico, Site – In February 1993, NRC renewed License 52 19434-02 and amended it to allow “storage” of cesium-137 in an injected tree in Study Area 4 of the El Verde Field Station.

-DOE transferred the El Verde site pursuant to the National Environmental Policy Act implementing procedures in Title 10 Code of Federal Regulations Part 1021.
-Appendix A to Subpart D of Part 1021 allows transfer of the site under a categorical exclusion, which applies to activities that individually or cumulatively will not have a significant effect on the environment.
+DOE transferred the El Verde site pursuant to National Environmental Policy Act implementing procedures in Title 10 CFR 1021.
+Appendix A to Subpart D of Part 1021 allows site transfer under a categorical exclusion, which applies to activities that individually or cumulatively will not have a significant effect on the environment.

-General Atomics Hot Cell Facility Site – The General Atomics Hot Cell Facility was regulated under General Atomics’ Special Nuclear Materials License with NRC and By-Product Materials License with the State of California Department of Health Services, Radiological Health Branch.
+General Atomics Hot Cell Facility Site – The General Atomics Hot Cell Facility was regulated under General Atomics Special Nuclear Materials License SNS-696 with NRC, and a byproduct material license with the State of California Department of Health, Radiologic Health Branch.
 Release criteria for soil, building materials, concrete, and asphalt were based on criteria in these licenses.
-The final release guideline values were calculated specifically for the site and represented incremental concentrations above background values.
+Final release guideline values were calculated specifically for the site and represented incremental concentrations above background values.
 NRC’s Manual for Conducting Radiological Surveys in Support of License Termination (NUREG/CR-5849) provided guidelines for calculating isotopic concentrations in soil that corresponded to maximum permissible gamma exposure rates and dose rates.

-Missouri University Research Reactor Site – Activities involving radioactive materials used in the Transuranic Management by Pyropartitioning Separation Project were managed under a reactor license issued by the NRC for Missouri University Research Reactor (MURR).
-MURR’s NRC materials license imposed additional requirements regarding security of special nuclear materials and emergency response.
-The Federal Facility Compliance Act of 1992 (Public Law 102-386) required DOE to prepare a proposed Site Treatment Plan describing DOE’s course of action for storing and treating mixed waste in compliance with state and Federal regulations.
-The proposed Site Treatment Plan also had to meet state or EPA approval.
-All mixed waste generated during the project was managed according to requirements of the Atomic Energy Act and the RCRA.
-DOE’s proposed Site Treatment Plan was approved by the Missouri Department of Natural Resources, which also has oversight for RCRA wastes in the state of Missouri.
+Missouri University Research Reactor Site – Activities involving radioactive materials used in the Transuranic Management by Pyropartitioning Separation Project were managed under a reactor license issued by NRC for the Missouri University Research Reactor (MURR).
+MURR’s NRC materials license imposed additional requirements regarding special nuclear materials security and emergency response.
+The Federal Facility Compliance Act of 1992 (Public Law 102-386) required DOE to prepare a proposed site treatment plan describing DOE’s course of action for storing and treating mixed waste in compliance with state and federal regulations.
+The proposed site treatment plan also had to meet state and U.S. Environmental Protection Agency approval.
+All mixed waste generated during the project was managed according to requirements of the Atomic Energy Act and RCRA.
+DOE’s proposed site treatment plan was approved by the Missouri Department of Natural Resources, which also has oversight for RCRA wastes in the state of Missouri.